pydy/pydy/docs/examples/explorer1_anomaly.rst

 #    sys.initial_conditions = sort_dict

 In the force vector are the reaction forces and the virtual speeds.
 As they do no work, they are set to zero.
+This is not really necessary as System() will do this automatically, but it is done here for clarity.

 .. jupyter-execute::